AdobeDocs/experience-manager-65.es-ES/help/assets/assets-formats.md

 * Los archivos PSD con un espacio de color distinto de CMYK, RGB, escala de grises o mapa de bits no son compatibles.
 Los espacios de color DuoTone, Lab e Indexed no son compatibles.
 * archivos PSD con una profundidad buena superior a 16.
 * archivos TIFF que tienen datos de coma flotante.
-* Archivos TIFF que tienen espacio de color Lab.
+* TIFF files that have Lab color space.

 <!-- Topic commented out for now as of March 31, 2020.
 The topic may still need adjustment so it can be published live, or it may be moved into a KB article instead.
 Just waiting on feedback in CQDOC-15657. - Rick
 ## Unsupported raster image formats in Dynamic Media (#unsupported-image-formats-dynamic-media)